π•pistrelle features :

 Currently selected species indicated on LED display

-Build cost for 10-off units (early 2022 - global semiconductor shortage makes these costs somewhat volatile) :
+Build cost for 10-off units (April 2023 - global semiconductor shortage makes these costs somewhat volatile) :

 EXAMPLE RECORDINGS